rafale77/core/README.rst

 Changes implemented:

 Image Processing component got a new "get raw image" function to avoid unnecessary image conversion between image formats for processing.

-D-Lib Face Identify component switched from dlib to use a pytorch implementation of retinaface(resnet50) + arcface(resnet101). opencv object detection component changed to pytorch implementation of ScaledYoloV4. json encoder/decoder changed to orjson
+D-Lib Face Identify component switched from dlib to use a pytorch implementation of retinaface(resnet50) + arcface(resnet101).

+opencv object detection component changed to pytorch implementation of ScaledYoloV4.

+json encoder/decoder changed to orjson.

 |screenshot-states|